Azure/azure-functions-kafka-extension/README.md

 site.
 **ConfluentCloudPassword**: is you API secret, obtained from the Confluent Cloud web site.

+**NOTE:** Microsoft.Azure.WebJobs.Extensions.Kafka (3.1.0)+ doesn't require CA certification location.

-3. Download and set the CA certification location.
+3. (Deprecated) Download and set the CA certification location.
 As described in [Confluent documentation](https://github.com/confluentinc/examples/tree/5.4.0-post/clients/cloud/csharp#produce-records), the .NET library does not have the capability to access root CA certificates.<br>
 Missing this step will cause your function to raise the error "sasl_ssl://xyz-xyzxzy.westeurope.azure.confluent.cloud:9092/bootstrap: Failed to verify broker certificate: unable to get local issuer certificate (after 135ms in state CONNECT)"<br>
 To overcome this, we need to:
     - Download CA certificate (i.e. from https://curl.haxx.se/ca/cacert.pem).